1j01/grype/README.md

 - puzzle game (think Baba is You meets Rush Hour, [Snakeshift](https://1j01.itch.io/snakeshift), [crossword puzzles](https://crosshare.org/isaiahodhner), and/or Scribblenauts)
 - tron typing action game: type different words to turn or go straight; try to box in your opponent(s); lobby system where you can create rooms and configure width/height, max players, time limit, and win conditions: either most letters, most words, or last standing.
 It would be different from Tron in that you can control your speed, so you would never crash unless you were forced to or made a mistake in which word you chose to type.
 - library for curved text inputs that can be embedded in other web projects
+  - TODO: rename repo to "serpentype" or "curved-text-field", treat "grype" as a demo app, split feature list between grype app and curved text field component, make a homepage with docs for the component (ideally searchable with a weirdly shaped search input), add features like placeholder text, scrolling within the input, readonly support, styling with CSS, integration with React, publish to npm, etc.

 (see also: [diverge](https://github.com/1j01/diverge))